Updated October 7, 2022.

 Parties must swear or affirm that all statements in their affidavit, as well all statements that are made during the hearing, are true and can be relied upon by the judge in making a decision.
 If necessary, this affidavit can be sworn or affirmed at the hearing.

 Parties may include attachments to their affidavits such as Children’s Lawyer Reports, financial statements, comparative net family property statements and support calculations that will not form part of the page limit for these documents.
 If the court is not likely to have access to the complete court file due to COVID-19 restrictions, copies of other court documents such as applications and answers; financial statements, 35.1 affidavits and prior court orders may be requested by the court.
 Additional supporting evidence that is needed for the fair adjudication of the case such as Income Tax Returns, pay stubs and valuations must be disclosed to the other party in advance and brought to the hearing but do not need to be filed with the court in advance.

 - Draft order – The parties must also file a draft order, in a format that can be edited by the presiding judge, containing all of their requested terms.
 This document can be used by the judge at the end of the hearing if the orders are granted.
-Standard clauses that may assist in the preparation of draft orders will be posted shortly on the family law section of the Simcoe County Law Association website at https://www.scla.ca/ or on the Ontario Court Forms website.
+Standard clauses that may assist in the preparation of draft orders are available on the Ontario Court Forms website.
+Draft orders that may be helpful are available on the Simcoe County Law Association website at www.scla.ca.

 - Confirmation Forms are not required – As Binding JDR hearings are final hearings that replace the need for a trial, they do not need to be confirmed.
 The parties must be ready to proceed on their scheduled date.
 Adjournment requests will require an attendance and are only likely to be granted in exceptional circumstances.
 Parties should advise the Trial Coordinator immediately if the case settles before the hearing date.